memmerson/dockershell/README.md

 # dockershell

-This container is intended to provide me with ephmeral Linux BASH shells for use with OSX and iterm2
+This container provides ephemeral Linux BASH shells for use with OSX and iterm2.

 It includes packages I commonly use such as various networking tools, awscli, docker and shell integration for iterm2.